hajczek/e-Cook-Book/guidlines.md

 **HTML elements:**

 - code HTML5 for view 'Add recipe',
+- code HTML5 for view 'List of ingredients',
 - code HTML5 for view 'List of recipies',
 - code HTML5 for view 'Recipe'.